abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/4-CSS-Variables.md

 ## Variables inheritance

+By default, all CSS variables are inheritable.
+This is why CSS variables hung on :root are available globally.

 - css variables are **inherited** from the parent element if it's declared in the parent element to the (`classes` / `pseudo-elements` / `pseudo-classes` / `IDs`) in the same element

   ```css